rsyncOSX/RsyncUIdocs/content/post/DevelopmentDetails.md

 Some settings within RsyncUI can be changed by the user.
 The settings are read by RsyncUI ahead of loading the data.
 All usersettings are stored within a [singelton object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Global/SharedReference.swift) which stays alive during the lifetime of RsyncUI.
 This is the one and only singelton object.

-## The UI

-Each view is small.
-By hiding most of the logic within the UI in computed properties, functions and closures, the structure of the UI is easy to follow.
-See sample of [code snippet for the add view](/post/codesnippetview/).

 ## Reading data

 Configurations, logs and scedules are read from permanent store into an `ObservableObject` [RsyncUIdata](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncUIdata.swift).
 The data is read only and made available for the various views as a `@EnvironmentObject`.
 Everytime there is a change to the data, the changes are handled by the model, saved to permanent store and reloaded.